Hawaii has only two seasons, winter and summer.

-Hawaii is an excellent place to go on vacation anytime of the year, but the best time to visit Hawaii is in April, May, September and October.
+So what is the best time to visit Hawaii?
+The best time to visit Hawaii is in April, May, September and October.
 It’s a lot rainier during winter, but this is the perfect season for surfing.
 You can also enjoy the island in November when there are fewer number of tourists.

 - Seasons in Hawaii